Nilaycb/CarParko/README.md

 Car or Vehicle Parking Management System..(Simulation)

 # Overview
-Car/vehicle parking management system that helps to organize and to allocate parking space to the cars waiting or requesting for a parking space applying the best-fit algorithm.
+Car/vehicle parking management system simulation that demonstrates the organization and allocation of parking space to the cars waiting or requesting a parking space applying the best-fit algorithm.

 # License